gitter-badger/bass/README.md

 Autoprefixer adds browser prefixes automatically based on browserlist on **package.json**.

-**PostCSS Config:** *postcss.config.js*.
+**PostCSS Config:** _postcss.config.js_.

 [Learn more about CSSNano](https://cssnano.co/)

 [Learn more about Autoprefixer](https://autoprefixer.github.io/)

 ### Google Fonts

 The default installation comes with Open Sans Google Font downloaded locally.
-If you a different Google Font, you can use [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts) to download the CSS snippet and the fonts file and put them on *src/base/_fonts.scss* and */src/fonts/* respectively.
+If you a different Google Font, you can use [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts) to download the CSS snippet and the fonts file and put them on _src/base/\_fonts.scss_ and _/src/fonts/_ respectively.

 ## Contributing

 Contribuitions are welcome.
 If you find any problem or have a suggestion, please [open an issue](https://github.com/verzola/bass/issues/new).

 ## TODO

 - [ ] Progressive Web App
 - [ ] Imagemin section on README
 - [ ] Contribute file
 - [ ] Pull request template file
 - [ ] Create 404 page
-- [ ] Add footer style
+- [ ] Footer style
 - [ ] Create grid component
-- [ ] Add breakpoint sass lib
+- [ ] Normalize.css section on README